 Maybe it’s because we are told one thing but our environment does everything to set us up for the opposite?
 Maybe The Good Life takes too much work?
 Maybe The Good Life has to be redefined?

 In fact, in this world of instant gratification, where everyone expects the easy and fast solution, The Good Life may not exist because The Good Life requires three things that no one talks about these days…discipline, hard work, and sacrifice.

 To me, it starts with aligning desire and actions.
 What the F#$% do you want?
-What is The Good Life?
+What is your definition of The Good Life?

-Obviously, for me, The Good Life is driven by waking refreshed and excited to do the sports I love and surround myself with the people I love the most.
+Obviously, for me, The Good Life is driven by waking refreshed and excited to do the sports I love and surrounding myself with the people I love the most.
 I really don’t care about owning the newest cars, eating at the latest hipster restaurant, or having a large 401K.
 I’m sure waiting your whole life to retire and do the things you love when your body is too broken to do them is appealing to some, but I’d rather do without some creature comforts and enjoy my life now.

-Hopefully, you like your job and feel like it uses your skill set well and you feel appreciated for your talents.
+Hopefully, you like your job and feel like it uses your skillset well and you feel appreciated for your talents.
 If so, your stress level might be tolerable and if it means hopping into a yoga class once or twice a week to reconnect with your intention and body then so be it.
-But what if your stress is more than that?

 If you are living in sabertooth mode (you know, feeling like you are on high alert so as to not be attacked at any moment) then you will need a lot more than just an occasional yoga to live The Good Life.